Kanawinka Geopark: Description

 Volcanic activity in Victoria younger than 7 million years is known as the Newer Volcanics Province or Newer basalts.
 The activity in Kanawinka Geopark falls into this category.
 Most of the volcanism is estimated to have taken place from about 5 million years before present (B.P.) to around 5,000 years ago.

 Included are 6 sites of International Significance, 14 of National significance along with many of state, regional and local significance.
 (Geological Survey of Australia Victorian Division and the Standing Committee on Geoheritage, National Estate listings 1980).
-The region varies from volcanic basalt plains dotted with eruption points through to limestone caves and crater lakes to the ‘Terra Rosa’ of the Coonawarra, with its wonderful wines.
+The region varies from volcanic basalt plains dotted with eruption points through to limestone caves and crater lakes to the ‘Terra Rossa’ of the Coonawarra, with its wonderful wines.